erutan/sierra-conditions/content/conditions/fire.md

 ## Webcams

 [AlertCalifornia](https://ops.alertcalifornia.org/cameras) by UC San Diego has hundreds of webcams around the state, and their angle of view will even be highlighted on a map when selected!
+You can zoom in and scroll around the map and the previews along the side will automatically be filtered, giving a great at a glance view of visibility in a region.

 [Yosemite](https://www.nps.gov/yose/learn/photosmultimedia/webcams.htm) and [SEKI](https://www.nps.gov/seki/learn/photosmultimedia/webcams.htm) have a collection of webcams that show areas of their park, some of which have hourly screenshots you can skim.
 The SEKI page has a lot of dead links to outside sources as of summer 2024.